kcoulsy/saas-starter/README.md

 3. npm i
 4. npm run dev

+## Storybook

+You can view the projects storybook on chromatic by [Clicking this link](https://main--632f5460936ef37ac5ba9a3b.chromatic.com/?path=/story/common-button--default)

 ## Why are there `.js` files in here?

 As per [T3-Axiom #3](https://github.com/t3-oss/create-t3-app/tree/next#3-typesafety-isnt-optional), we take typesafety as a first class citizen.
 Unfortunately, not all frameworks and plugins support TypeScript which means some of the configuration files have to be `.js` files.